mizlin21/mizlin21/README.md

 - Cybersecurity club

 <h2>Penetration Testing Volunteer</h2>
-  <b>Burke Rehabilitation Hospital</b>
+Burke Rehabilitation Hospital
 Jan 2017 - May 2019
 White Plains, NY
 - Performing bi-weekly phishing campaigns from within the network
 - Assisting IT management in the creation of security audits and reports
 - Working with staff to document and troubleshoot technical issues
 - Resolving helpdesk tickets relating to hardware and software
 - Configuring database entries to ensure HIPAA compliance with medical records

 <h2>Internships</h2>
 Cybersecurity Research Intern